Healthy You - Every Day

 What causes RA?

 Doctors aren’t sure what causes RA, but there is some evidence it could be triggered by an infection, smoking, stress or something in the environment, like pollution.
 Researchers also think genetics and hormones could be involved.
-“One reason to suspect hormones is the fact that females are more likely than males to get the disease,” says Kourtney Rudzinksi, DO, a rheumatologist with LVPG Rheumatology–Hecktown Oaks.
+“One reason to suspect hormones is the fact that females are more likely than males to get the disease,” says Kourtney Rudzinski, DO, a rheumatologist with LVPG Rheumatology–Hecktown Oaks.
 “RA is as much as three times more common in females.”

 Who gets RA?